vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/08_adhikArivibhAgAdhikAraH.md

 > So also when the author of Śrī Bhāṣya performed prapatti (the surrender of his responsibility or bhara),
 > we "too have been saved (by that act)[^44] owing to our intimate connection with him."

+[^44]:

+    This is interpreted in two different ways by the southern school of Viśiṣṭādvaitins and the northern school.
+    The former hold that since Śrī Rāmānuja has already performed prapatti, even his followers of a later day who acknowledge him as their ācārya  will benefit by it and they need not perform prapatti;
+    the latter hold, on the other hand, that only those who were his śiṣyas then would benefit by it .
 </details>

 <details><summary>Español</summary>